 - Ruth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral Fellowship to Promote Diversity in Health-Related Research (Parent F31-Diversity)

 Provides a maximum of five years support to students pursuing a PhD, DDS/DMD, PhD or other combined dual-doctoral degree(s).
 An annual stipend and partial tuition are provided.
 Additional funds are available for other training related expenses.
 Applicants must be enrolled in a graduate school at an accredited U.S. university and be from an underrepresented minority group or have a disability.
 Applicants must also be U.S. citizens, non-citizen nationals, or permanent residents at the time of award.
-Diversity F31 applicants must include a “Certification Letter for Predoctoral Fellowships (F31) to Promote Diversity” as described in the application instructions.
+Diversity F31 applications must include a “Description of Candidate's Contribution to Program Goals” as described in the application instructions.

 - Ruth L. Kirschstein National Research Service Award (NRSA) Individual Predoctoral Fellowship (Parent F31)